frizzleb/tootsie/README.md

   * `medium`: If `web`, the image will be optimized for web usage.
 See below for details.
   * `content_type`: Content type of resultant file.
 The system will be able to guess basic types such as `image/jpeg`.

 Note that scaling always preserves the aspect ratio of the original image; in other words, if the original is 100 x 200, then passing the dimensions 100x100 will produce an image that is 50x100.
+Enabling cropping, however, will force the aspect ratio of the specified dimensions.

 If the option `medium` specifies `web`, the following additional transformations will be performed: